vacp2p/rfc/content/docs/rfcs/55/README.md

 - **Group chat**: A chat where multiple select participants can join and read messages.
 - **Group admin**: A participant that is able to add/remove participants from a group chat.

+# Background

+This document describes how 2 peers communicate with each other to send messages in a 1-to-1 chat, with privacy and authenticity guarantees.

 # Specification